-What You Get
+License What You Need

-Layer What It Contains Scale
+Layer What It Contains Scale Size

 Vocabulary Size: Your Choice

-There’s no precise count for “words in English” — variations, compounds, and proper nouns blur every boundary.
+There’s no precise count for “words in English”—variations, compounds, and proper nouns blur every boundary.
 And ranking words by “importance” is surprisingly hard: pure frequency metrics rank “the” highest while missing that “red panda” is widely understood.

 The Linguabase word ranking is an effective proxy for what words are known to a broad user base, including English language learners.
-The highest ranks align with vocabulary standards like the Oxford 3000 and CEFR levels — but enhanced with common derivatives (both “actor” and “actors”).
+The highest ranks align with vocabulary standards like the Oxford 3000 and CEFR levels—but enhanced with common derivatives (both “actor” and “actors”).
 From there it extends through specialized jargon down to noise.

 Our recommendation: 400K words.
 This covers every plausible word a user would want to interact with or see in a game.
 But we deliver à la carte: